Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

 > While you can always code directly against a myriad of services, integrating with other services is streamlined by using bindings.
 Bindings give you [declarative access to a wide variety of Azure and third-party services](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings).

 ## Goal
-This is a detailed end-to-end example on how to extend Azure PlayFab with Azure Functions.
+I will walk you through a detailed end-to-end example on how you can extend your PlayFab-based backend with Azure Functions to add more capabilities to your game.

 We will be using C# & .NET Core to create an Azure Function and bind it to a [PlayStream Event](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/).
 The event to bind to will be the `player_created` Event, which fires every time a new player registers.
 The binding will then call the Azure Function.